ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/find-documents.md

 ### Use Readers to deserialize documents automatically

-[As explained here](), you can use the `BSONDocumentReader` / `BSONDocumentWriter` typeclasses to handle de/serialization between `BSONDocument` and your model classes.
+[As explained here](), you can use the `BSONDocumentReader` and `BSONDocumentWriter` typeclasses to handle de/serialization between `BSONDocument` and your model classes.

 {% highlight scala %}
 import reactivemongo.bson._